Resident (unless exempt):

 - Laser sights: Nothing in this section shall prevent a person from possessing a .22 caliber rimfire rifle or pistol with a laser sighting device while hunting or taking furbearers with hounds during legal, open furbearer season, while possessing a valid hunting license.

-- Setting traps: No trap may be set in the open or in paths, roads, or runways commonly used by persons, dogs or other domestic animals.
+- Setting traps: No trap may be set in paths, roads, or runways commonly used for recreational purposes by persons, dogs, or other domestic animals.

 - Visiting traps: Traps must be tended once each 24-hour period.